Hall Home (circa 1920s) – 1966 first residence for youth – the Charles L. Hall Home; A young Charles L. Hall

-Charles Hall Youth and Family Services has evolved from that first recommendation in 1961 to a competent and respected agency, helping youth from all backgrounds cross that bridge from troubled adolescence to mature adulthood through the loving care and professional expertise provided by house managers (now called residential care managers), resident life coaches, family engagement specialists and treatment coordinators/social workers, an independent life skills educator and mentor program coordinator, a nurse, program and residential services directors, a facilities maintenance lead, accounting and communications staff, and chief administrators – co-executive directors Gayle Klopp (administration and operations) and Gayla Sherman (programs and resource development).
+Charles Hall has evolved from that first recommendation in 1961 to a competent and respected agency, helping youth from all backgrounds cross that bridge from troubled adolescence to mature adulthood through the loving care and professional expertise provided by house managers (now called residential care managers), resident life coaches, family engagement specialists and treatment coordinators/social workers, an independent life skills educator and mentor program coordinator, nurses, program and residential services directors, facilities maintenance staff, accounting and communications staff, and chief administrators – co-executive directors Gayle Klopp (administration and operations) and Gayla Sherman (programs and resource development).

-In July 2019, the agency’s name changed from Charles Hall Youth Services to Charles Hall Youth and Family Services (dba).
+In 2019, the agency’s name changed from Charles Hall Youth Services to Charles Hall Youth & Family Services (dba).
 With the name change, new programming now includes family engagement services and aftercare, along with additional family engagement staff and quality improvement/program analysis staffing.

 – Gayla Sherman, Executive Director, Programs and Resource Development

-Founded over 50 years ago, Charles Hall is a 501(c)3 not-for-profit organization with multi-disciplinary programming and strong community partners including area schools, physicians, therapists and mental health professionals, and other program providers (e.g., YMCA, Girl Scouts and Boy Scouts, Bismarck Parks & Recreation).
+Founded almost 60 years ago, Charles Hall is a 501(c)3 not-for-profit organization with multi- disciplinary programming and strong community partners including area schools, physicians, therapists and mental health professionals, and other program providers (e.g., YMCA, Girl Scouts and Boy Scouts, Bismarck Parks & Recreation).

 Today, the agency is committed to identifying and building on youths’ strengths and capacity for resilience.
-Connection and hope are critical for us as our staff works to help youth build inner connection, a sense of self-worth, and a capacity to manage feelings.
+Connection and hope are critical as our staff works to help youth build inner connection, a sense of self-worth, and a capacity to manage feelings.
 We help boys and girls discover renewed hope, earn self-esteem, and learn essential life skills to navigate daily challenges and develop healthy relationships.
 And, beginning in 2019, the agency's focus expanded to serve youth and their families through aftercare supports, therapeutic interventions, and education.

-Since our founding in 1965, Charles Hall has served approximately 5,000 at-risk youth.
-Some youth stayed in care for as little as a few days or a few weeks, while others stayed in placement for six months or more.
-During the agency’s early years, youth lived at Charles Hall for multiple years, completing their high school diplomas and graduating from area high schools.
+Since its founding in 1965, Charles Hall has served approximately 5,000 at-risk youth.
+Some youth have stayed in care for as little as a few days or a few weeks, while others stayed in placement for six months or more.
+During the agency’s early years, youth lived at Charles Hall for multiple years and completed their high school diplomas and graduated from area high schools.

 Through our experiences thus far, we have learned that the youth of this generation face challenges unlike any of previous generations due to technological advances, economic challenges, fractured social and family structures, the prevalent drug culture, and globalization.

-We remain committed to youths’ families and communities, as well as the partnerships that are essential to ensure greater health, wellness, and daily functioning capability for all families.
+We remain committed to youths’ families and communities, as well as to the partnerships that are essential to ensure greater health, wellness, and daily functioning capability for all families.
 We, too, recognize our special history with tribal nations.
-With approximately 50% of youth in care being Native American, we commit to our continued striving to provide tribally-appropriate care and opportunities for Indian youth.
+With approximately 50% of youth in care being Native American, we commit to our continued striving to provide tribally- appropriate care and opportunities for Indian youth.

 – Gayle Klopp, Executive Director, Administration and Operations